How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 Issue Quick Fix Why It Matters

 Truck access Verify the driveway width, turning radius, and any low‑clearance obstacles (overhead wires, garage doors).
 If the truck can’t turn close enough, you may need a pump or a short‑run chute.
-That's why A blocked path can add hours of labor and may require a second truck, inflating costs.
+In real terms, A blocked path can add hours of labor and may require a second truck, inflating costs.
+Which means

 Site preparation Lay down a sturdy, level 2‑in‑thick plywood sheet or a compacted gravel pad where the truck will park.
 Prevents the truck from sinking into soft soil and protects the finished surface from accidental gouges.